ContentChef/contentchef-node/README.md

 #### Channel

-A channel is a collector of contents in a certain channel.
+A channel is a collector of contents.

 With the SDK you can retrieve contents which are both in *staging* and *live* state.